Hokkaido Explorer Tour

 MAX 12 people per tour

-This tour requires that you should be able to ski the whole mountain confidently and at speed and have advanced ability in powder.
-You will get the most out of these tours if you have a good level of fitness.
+This tour requires that you should be able to ski the whole mountain in all conditions confidently and at speed and have advanced ability in powder.
+You must have a good level of fitness.
 Groups are split up into ski/board/ability levels and some groups we will be doing some hiking (traversing/bootpacking) to get to the goods.
 Bring your skins if you have them.

 We are a fully licensed travel agent with wholesale fares and can organise discounted flights from any capital city.
 Ask for our ski and fly package.